zouvier/ActivatingLTE/README.md

 # ActivatingLTE
-Script for activating the LTE on an i.MX
+Script for activating the LTE on an i.MX / any ESP32

 requirements: